Hastings workshop feedback starts to come in as some groups have their final sessions

 I’ve reached a point in the project where I’ve had the final sessions with a few groups I’ve been working with since early on.
 It’s heartening to hear them say that they would never have just sat down to do some creative writing on their own without having someone there to encourage and guide them.

 We’ve also seen people visit the library for the first time because of the sessions.
 My workshops with homeschooled children were initially held at Hastings Museum and Art Gallery, but logistics brought the final session into the Children’s Library.
 A show of hands revealed that there were a few in attendance who hadn’t been in before.
 At the same event, there was a flurry of activity as participants and parents took the opportunity to take out books, return books, and have a good browse of the shelves.
-It’s surprising how easily people find something in the library just by popping in – the first step is getting through the door, that’s the hard bit.
-After that there’s something for everyone.
+It’s surprising how easily people find something in the library just by popping in – the first step is getting through the door.
+After that people soon find there’s something for everyone.